top of page

 Western European and Other States: 6 out of 26[5]

-Depending on the outcome of these upcoming elections, by 2025, it is likely that only 59 or 60 Member States will have never been elected to the Council.
-Thus the ratio of those having never served would drop from 42 percent of the total UN membership in 2000, to around 30 percent in 2026.
+As of 2025, the ratio of those having never served on the Security Council will drop from around 42 percent of the total UN membership in 2000, to around 32 percent.

 As described in the book (page 141), there are a few countries not likely to be elected to the Security Council in the near future because they are directly involved in situations presently on the Council’s agenda.
 These include Afghanistan, the Central African Republic, the Democratic People’s Republic of Korea, Haiti, Myanmar and South Sudan.